Franchise Territory and Encroachment: What Protected Really Means

 Item 12 is the territory starting point

 FDD Item 12 is the franchise territory disclosure.
-The federal disclosure item appears in 16 CFR 436.5, the FTC Franchise Rule section that organizes the FDD disclosure Items.
+The federal disclosure item appears in 16 CFR 436.5 — specifically 16 CFR 436.5(l), which requires the franchisor to disclose any minimum territory granted, relocation and additional-outlet conditions, and whether the territory is exclusive.

 Item 12 should be read with the franchise agreement.
 The FDD summary may describe the territory, but the agreement usually controls the legal mechanics.